 Rebekah Sanderlin looks like an Army wife from a movie: the hero pulls out her picture in the opening scene, she has dark hair, engaging eyes, and a warm smile, she’s holding his kid, and you’re already hoping he makes it out of this thing alive.

 12 years and as many deployments later, my husband and I are still married and, indeed, he appears to have made it out of this thing alive.

-Now a journalist for The Atlantic, he spent four years living in Turkey and Syria, interviewing members of the Islamic State, their enablers, and legions of others who were pushing back against ISIS’ terror quest for power, embedding with U.S. military units as well as low-level groups of resistance fighters.
+I followed Giglio’s career from a distance after that, watching as his byline hopped up to the big leagues and then across the ocean, first to London and then to Istanbul, and then right into the heart of war.Now a journalist for The Atlantic, he spent four years living in Turkey and Syria, interviewing members of the Islamic State, their enablers, and legions of others who were pushing back against ISIS’ terror quest for power, embedding with U.S. military units as well as low-level groups of resistance fighters.

 His book is part memoir, part chronicle.
 We see the early movements of ISIS in the form of sources and scoops that grow into defeats and victories.
 He is unflinching in the descriptions but avoids the war-porn tendencies lesser writers find irresistible.
 There are no heroes and no villains, only humans showing up, day after day.
 Characters come and go, lost to war and the swirling chaos of life.
 There are no neat and tidy endings.
 This is news – news never ends.

 His sparse, direct, writing style is appropriately like chewing on broken glass.
 A book about ISIS shouldn’t be overwrought.
 There’s too much gore, too much horror, too much human misery, for a writer in love with adjectives.
 No one needs those adjectives.

 Of an Iraqi Special Forces soldier, he writes: